top of page

 There are classically three stages to a frozen shoulder:

-1. “the freezing stage” the shoulder starts to ache and feel stiff during certain movements.
+1. In “the freezing stage” the shoulder starts to ache and feel stiff during certain movements.
 This can last for a couple of months.

-2. “frozen” the shoulder is achy and restricted in all movements.
+2. “Frozen the shoulder is achy and restricted in all movements.
 This can last up to one year.

 Osteopaths can give you treatment and exercises to keep the shoulder as mobile as possible.
 They can also prevent other compensatory problems occurring in the body such as pain in the back and neck.
-Evidence also suggests that having Osteopathic treatment during a frozen shoulder reduces the risk of longer term problems in the shoulder such as muscle weakness and osteoarthritis.
+Evidence also suggests that having Osteopathic treatment during a frozen shoulder reduces the risk of longer-term problems in the shoulder such as muscle weakness and osteoarthritis.

 The most common shoulder problems that we see at Whole Health Osteopathy are:

-• postural related shoulder problems
+• Postural-related shoulder problems

 • repetitive shoulder injury